 Wheat-Free Wholegrain Baking Course II

-- Wednesdays at 1pm PT, 4pm EST
+- Tuesdays at 1pm PT, 4pm EST

-- Classes will last about 2 hours, depending upon student participation.
+- Classes will last 2 hours.

 - All workshops are recorded, however, attendance is highly encouraged.

 - Recordings are not available for stand alone purchase.

 - No refunds or exchanges.